ludwekin/ludwekin.github.io/_posts/2025-09-18-quadcopter.md

 [Aether](https://makerworld.com.cn/zh/models/427062-bm-yi-tai-4-4-ying-cun-yi-ti-shi-fpv-wu-ren-ji-ji?from=search#profileId-339009).
 This one is designed as a whole which is brain-new.
 In case that the link gets invaild, you can download from my [site](/assets/Aether/Aether4.stl).

 By the way, this design is very interesting that I just want to create a new [post](ludwekin.github.io/aether) for it.

+### back emf

+When the magnet rotor of a brushless motor rotates next to the stator coils, according to Faraday’s law of electromagnetic induction, a voltage is induced in the stator coils.
+This induced voltage is called back electromotive force (back EMF).

+How ESC Detects Back EMF?

+Modern ESCs (running Field Oriented Control) operate in a “dual-task” mode:

+1. **Most of the time**: Actively drive current into the motor windings to generate torque.
+2. **Extremely short intervals**: Momentarily stop driving one winding and, during this “idle window,” measure the back EMF voltage on that coil.

+This cycle repeats at very high frequency (thousands to tens of thousands of times per second).
+The ESC’s MCU uses dedicated **ADC hardware** to sample these voltages quickly and accurately.

+### From Back EMF to RPM

+1. **Measure period**
+   - The MCU times the interval between two zero-crossings of the back EMF.
+   - This interval is the electrical period (T).

+2. **Compute frequency**
+   - Electrical frequency: `f = 1 / T`

+3. **Convert to RPM**
+   - With the motor’s pole pair count known, electrical frequency converts to mechanical RPM.
+   - Formula:
+     ```
+     RPM = (f * 60) / Pole_Pairs
+     ```
+   - Explanation:
+     - Multiply by 60 to convert from revolutions per second to per minute.
+     - Divide by pole pairs because one mechanical revolution produces multiple electrical cycles (equal to the number of pole pairs).